kartenmacherei/engineering-culture/core-principles/README.md

 ## Teams work on topics sequentially

-A team can only truly work together if they work on the same things.
-We try to work on as little things in parallel as possible.
+A team can only truly work together if they work on the same things We try to work on as little things in parallel as possible.
 The value of finishing a single thing is always greater than the value of having multiple things in progress at once (because the value of that is 0).

 ## We work collaboratively

 Writing code should be a collaborative process, pair programming, mob programming.
 We reduce the need for asynchronous Pull Requests and instead have the quickest possible feedback loop through writing code together.
+We apply Ship/Show/Ask[^10] in order to only use Pull Requests as a blocking gate for shipping something when necessary while still keeping code reviews as an integral part of sharing knowledge and receiving feedback.

 ## We balance data and intuition